British Rail Class 309: Operations

 In 1994, North West Regional Railways (NWRR) acquired the seven redundant units stored at Blackpool.
 The units, nos.
-309613/616/617/624/626/627, were quickly put to use on suburban passenger services from Manchester Piccadilly to Crewe and Stoke-on-Trent.
-Six of the units were repainted in NWRR blue livery with a green stripe.
+309613/616/617/624/626/627, were quickly put to use operating suburban passenger services from Manchester Piccadilly to Crewe and Stoke-on-Trent.
+Six of the seven units were repainted in the Regional Railways blue livery with the addition of a green stripe.
 The seventh, no. 309624, was repainted in a special blue livery to commemorate the opening a new railway line to Manchester International Airport in 1996.
 Upon privatisation, the units passed to the North Western Trains (NWT) franchise.
 This was later renamed First North Western (FNW) following FirstGroup taking 100% ownership of Great Western Holdings.

 By the late 1990s, the seven units saw continued use around Manchester.
 They also saw some use on longer distance services, with one booked daily Manchester Piccadilly-Birmingham International service and return.
 On occasion, units were used on NWT's Manchester-London Euston service, deputising for a non-available Class 322 unit.
 At one point, it was planned to use the units on a new Crewe-Carlisle stopping service, but this did not happen.
 However, the end was in sight, because as part of their franchise commitment, FNW had to replace their slam-door rolling stock, including the Class 309 units.
 New Class 175 diesel multiple units were introduced in 2000, and FNW discontinued its Manchester-Euston service.
 This meant that the "Clacton Express" units were surplus to requirements.
 As a farewell gesture, three units were used on a final railtour from Manchester to their old haunt of Clacton-on-Sea via London Liverpool Street.
 Following this tour, all seven units were withdrawn in late 2000, and sent for storage at MoD Pig's Bay near Shoeburyness.
-Two of the units later saw further use in departmental service, whilst the remaining five were scrapped in 2004.
+Two of the units later saw further use as departmental units, whilst the remaining five units were scrapped in 2004.